wix-incubator/postal-codes/README.md

 }).then(function(value) {
   value.countryCode; //-> "US"
   value.id;          //-> "90210"
-  value.polygons;    //-> array of polygons that represent this postal code });
+  value.polygons;    //-> Array of polygons that represent this postal code });
 ```